 How to get into the minds of your market

-I held a live webinar for Create Your First Online Course a few months ago.
-There were 96 people registered for the live webinar.
-Despite a full pre-webinar series including workbook and reminder emails only 12 people showed up live.
+I held a live webinar for Create Your First Online Course, there were 96 people registered for the live webinar and despite a full pre-webinar series including workbook and reminder emails only 12 people showed up live.
 ARRGHHH!

 Now I know it is difficult to get people to watch a webinar replay, my sales usually come from people on live.
 I made 4 sales that day so although it was $1988 in revenue it could have been so much more.
 Imagine if 30 people turned up instead of 12!